 What can visitors expect?

-Travel within England is permitted, as is travel abroad under the traffic light system.
+Travel within the UK is allowed, as is travel abroad, in line with the traffic light system outlined above.

 In Wales, up to six people from six households can dine inside at restaurants, bars and pubs.

 As of July 17, up to six people can meet indoors in private homes or holiday accommodation.

 There are no longer any restrictions on Welsh residents gathering outside, whether in private gardens or public spaces like beaches or parks.